 Quran Gate is a historical gate located in the northeastern entrance of Shiraz, between Baba Kuhi and Chehel Maqam Mountains.
-It is the only remaining gate in Shiraz which was built by the order of Azod al-Dowleh Dailami.
+It is the only remaining gate in Shiraz.
+Azod al-Dowleh Dailami has ordered to build this gate.
 It was named Quran gate because of the old Quran placed on top of the gate, as Muslims believe passing beneath the Quran can protect the passengers.

 Persepolis (UNESCO Site)

-Persepolis, also known as Takht-e Jamshid, is the magnificent historical monument of Iran that was registered on the UNESCO World Heritage list in 1979.
+Persepolis or Takht-e Jamshid, is the magnificent historical monument of Iran that registered on the UNESCO World Heritage list in 1979.
 This ancient city was the homeland of Persians and the capital of the Achaemenid Empire founded by Darius the Great.
 The ruins of Persepolis is a unique archeological site that is located in Marvdasht town, 60 km from Shiraz.

 Necropolis, known as Naghsh-e Rostam, is a glorious ensemble of historical, religious and artistic works of the Achaemenid and Sassanid periods.
-It is situated northwest of Persepolis and includes the tombs of Darius I, Xerxes , Artaxerxes I, Darius II, and the rock reliefs of the Sassanid dynasty.
-Another interesting attraction of the site is the imitation stone monument called Zoroaster’s Ka’ba.
+Situated northwest of Persepolis and includes the tombs of Darius I, Xerxes , Artaxerxes I, Darius II, and the rock reliefs of the Sassanid dynasty.
+Another interesting attraction of the site is the imitation stone monument or Zoroaster’s Ka’ba.

 Pasargadae (UNESCO Site)

 The ancient city of Bishapur is one of the important remnants of the Sassanid dynasty located in the vicinity of Tang-e Chogan valley in Fars province, 23 km northwest of Kazerun city.
-It was founded by the Second Sasanian King, Shapur I (240 -272 AD).
+The Second Sasanian King, Shapur I (240 -272 AD) has found it.
 The masterpieces of this site include Shapour Cave and Statue, Anahita Temple, Ceremony Hall, Mosaic Ivan and Memorial Columns.